-The Project Management Institute offers some sobering statistics: Only 26% of projects meet their objectives.
-Numerous factors contribute to project failure, but one of the most common is ineffective stakeholder management.
-Too often, project managers fail to include essential stakeholders, don’t take a strategic approach to stakeholder management or communicate with stakeholders ineffectively.
+The Project Management Institute offers some sobering news: Most projects fail to meet their business objectives.
+Numerous factors contribute to project failure, but one of the most common explanations is ineffective stakeholder management.
+Too often, project managers fail to include essential stakeholders, don’t take a strategic approach to stakeholder management or communicate ideas ineffectively with stakeholders.
 Change management experts emphasize the importance of engaging stakeholders appropriately (i.e., in a way that maximizes stakeholders contribution, while minimizing the time commitment) throughout a project’s life cycle.

 Stakeholder management should be a priority throughout a project so key players have the information and resources they need to help the project along.
 In addition, working successfully with stakeholders gains their respect and opens opportunities to collaborate with them in the future.